Holey Moley (Australian TV series)

 Holey Moley is an Australian reality game show based on the international U.S.-based Holey Moley format.
 Following the premise of the original version, the series features contestants competing against each other in a series of head-to-head, sudden-death matchups on a supersized miniature golf obstacle course.
 Greg Norman stars as the resident golf pro, alongside expert commentators Rob Riggle (who also appears on the American version) and Matt Shirvington, along with host and sideline correspondent Sonia Kruger.

 The series premiered on 1 February 2021.
 After the conclusion of the first season on 22 February 2021, a celebrity special Celebrity Holey Moley aired on 28 February 2021, with a kids special Holey Moley Junior following on 1 March 2021.

 Although the first episode launched with over one million viewers, the series ultimately garnered lower than expected ratings and was absent at the network's 2022 upfronts.
-However Seven has yet to officially renew or cancel the series, hinging its return on other international adaptations of the Holey Moley format potentially using the Australian version's Queensland-based set to financially justify another season.
+However Seven has yet to officially cancel the series.